-Sometimes while logging on to Windows is not easily possible, and its most probably due to the occurrence of some common problems.
+Sometimes it may happen that after installing a Windows Update, a Feature Update – or randomly – you find that you are unable to login to your Windows 10 computer.
+This is most probably due to the occurrence of some common problems.
 They may be related to some basic or critical issues.
-If you are unable to sign in or log on or log in to a Windows 10/8/7 computer, here are a few password problem troubleshooting steps, you may want to follow.
+If you cannot sign in or log on or log in to a Windows 11/10/8/7 computer, here are a few troubleshooting steps, you may want to follow.

 Here are the common issues and solutions to some common problems with logging on to Windows.